shutter-network/rolling-shutter/docs/spec.md

 Here, the elements of `transactions` are expected to be encodings of either standard Ethereum transactions or transactions of a new type.
-This type has prefix xxx and the payload is as follows:
+This type has prefix `0x50` and the payload is as follows:

 - `chainID` (integer)
 - `nonce` (integer)